belbert/VCVTB/The Book of VCVTB.md

 We are working on an AI addition to VCVTB to implement random forest based control algorithm for mixed-mode ventilation

-4.6 Using the PostProcessing Modules and Interpreting the Results: (MySQL, Python, Pascal)
+4.6 PostProcessing Modules and Interpretation of Results: (MySQL, Python, Pascal)
 ---------
 **_This section is awaiting updates_**